 European countries are leading the way when it comes to remote working.
 The continent was already nurturing a culture and infrastructure around flexible work long before Zoom meetings became the new normal.
 With the world’s fastest internet speeds, advanced transport networks, and government policies encouraging a shift away from the traditional office, no other region of the world is better prepared for the remote boom.
-In this guide to remote working in Europe, we look at the best places to head for with your laptop, from the established hubs in the west to the up-and-coming digital nomad destinations in the east.
-We also shine a light on why Europe is so far ahead of the curve, and the best ways to find remote jobs in the region.
+In this guide to remote working in Europe, we look at the best places to head for with your laptop, and how you can find remote jobs in the region.

 This site contains links to products and services we love, from which we may make commission at no extra cost to you.